Learning, Active Investors, and the Returns of Financially Distressed Firms

 Christian C. Opp

-I develop a dynamic asset pricing model to analyze expected returns of financially distressed firms in the presence of learning about firm fundamentals and endogenous information acquisition by active investors that acquire large stakes in distressed firms via private investments in public equity.
-The model reveals that learning and information acquisition critically affect risk exposures close to default and can rationalize low and even negative expected equity returns for firms with high default risk.
-Similar to Schumpeter's (1934) argument that recessions have a positive, cleansing effect on the economy, the model reveals that equity holders may benefit from the increased speed of learning about insolvent firms in downturns, which increases the value of their abandonment option in these times.
-Equity holders' option value is further enhanced by the ability to partially free-ride on active investors' acquisition of information on firm fundamentals.
-Both information channels are shown to affect equity betas, and may account for striking, momentum-type dynamics in risk premia.
+I develop a tractable dynamic asset pricing model to study expected returns of financially distressed firms in the presence of learning about firm fundamentals and endogenous information acquisition by active investors.
+The model reveals that learning and information acquisition critically affect low-frequency risk exposures close to default and can, counter to standard models, rationalize low and even negative expected return premia for firms with high default risk.
+Similar to Schumpeter's (1934) argument that recessions have a positive, cleansing effect on the economy, the model reveals that equity holders naturally benefit from an increased speed of learning about truly insolvent firms in downturns, which positively affects the value of their default option in these times.
+Equity holders' option value is similarly enhanced by the ability to partially free-ride on active investors' information acquisition.
+Learning thus dynamically affects distressed firms' exposures to business-cycle frequency risks and can rationalize striking, momentum-type dynamics in risk premia.

 Keywords: learning, financial distress, distress anomaly, momentum, active investors, PIPEsworking papers series